whysql-why/Fortnite-Math/readme.md

 Help me break down the all the if/else statements and help me make the project more professional!
 Please pull, thanks!

-To DO:
+multiplayer to do:
 1. The whole packet system for multiplayer
 2. Validation each packet sent from client for spoofed packets or invalid packets
-3. No checks for username ownership, too advanced for this project, but If i want it going that way, I will probably add auth to each username and through an API to check username and password from the backend database.
+3. No checks for username ownership(for multiplayer), too advanced for this project, but If i want it going that way, I will probably add auth to each username and through an API to check username and password from the backend database.
-4. SQL for stats? <-- WILL 100% be added in the future